abhi1625/ENPM661_8puzzle/README.md

-# ENPM661
-Projects for course Planning for Autonomous Robots

-## Problem Statement
-Solve a 8-Piece Puzzle using Tree
+# ENPM661 - Solve a 8-Piece Puzzle

 ## Compiling the code
 The required helper functions for solving the puzzle are provided in the `puzzle.h` file.
 To compile the code open the required directory in the Terminal and type: